 |Please note the Museum Shop opens at 11 am.|

-The museum is closed on the last Monday of every month, with the exception of the week of spring break (March or April) and December.
+The museum is closed on Mondays, with the exception of holiday Mondays.
 The museum is always closed on December 24 and 25.

 |Adult18 – 64||Senior65+||Youth7 – 17||Family *||Child6 and under|

 |* Family: up to two (2) adults and children 17 and younger, to a maximum of eight (8) people One-day General Admission can be purchased online, or in person at the Admissions Desk.
 Two-day admission is for consecutive days and is only available at the Admissions Desk.
 General Admission is free for those with a Cultural Access Pass/Canoo Pass, CFOne Card, and for healthcare aide attendants accompanying paying visitors with disabilities.|

 The Royal Alberta Museum rests on Treaty Six territory and the homeland of the Métis.
 Many of the objects in RAM's collections and many of the stories presented in our galleries are Indigenous.
 In the spirit of reconciliation, and to honour the unique relationship between Indigenous Peoples of Alberta and the Crown, the museum extends free General Admission to Indigenous Peoples.

 Visit all year for about the same price of two General Admissions!
 Mammoth Passes provide unlimited General Admission to the Royal Alberta Museum for one year.
 Benefits include:

 Mammoth Passes are assigned to a specific person and are non-transferable.

 The Royal Alberta Museum is located at 9810 103a Ave NW.